ymlasu/para-atm-collection/air-traffic-prediction/ATC-Workload-Prediction/readme.md

 - We adopt the evolving graph convolutional network (EvolveGCN) for this time-series dynamic graph classification task.
 - We use conformal prediction for the improved ground-truth label coverage and show higher accuracy than simple classification.
 - The workload experimental data is collected through real-world human ATC controllers' experiments, where both traffic conditions and human subjects are recorded.
+- The graph learning model, EvolveGCN, shows outstanding prediction capabilities compared with other baselines.

 ## EvolveGCN: Evolving Graph Convolutional Networks for Dynamics Graphs
 The details of [EvolveGCN](https://arxiv.org/abs/1902.10191) can be found in the original paper.